Node

 "name"

-- object of custom scripts to be excuted withnpm
+- object of custom scripts to be excuted with npm

 cli

-npm init -y
+Call npm init -y

-for the default valuesCommon Commands for NPM:
+for the default values

 npm install <packageName>

-- runs thetest
+- runs the test

-script in your package.jsonnpm uninstall <packageName>
+script in your package.json

-- will uninstall a give packagenpm info <packageName>
+- will uninstall a give package

-- provides info on a given packagenote: add a -g flag for global installs (makes it available everywhere on your computer as opposed to nonglobal installs only existing in project folder where you called npm install )
+note: add a -g flag for global installs (makes it available everywhere on your computer as opposed to nonglobal installs only existing in project folder where you called npm install )

-The
+The --save

 flag is to let NPM know to update the package.json's dependency field with all of these packages.
-We need this because we don't want to check in the downloaded packages into source code for many reasonThis will create a folder named "node_modules" where the package will be places.
-All future downloaded packages will be placed in this folder.
+We need this because we don't want to check in the downloaded packages into source code for many reason

 NOTE: YOU DON'T WANNA ADD NODE_MODULES TO VERSION CONTROL (GIT) SO MAKE A .gitignore FILE AND INSIDE IT, ADD 'node_modules'.
 SO NOW WHEN YOU GIT ADD -A, IT WILL SKIP OVER NODE_MODULES CUZ ITS A MASSIVE FUCKING FILE.